codeface-io/LSPService/README.md

 So I thought: **What if a language server was simply a local web service?** Possible benefits:

 * **Editors don't need to install, locate, launch, configure and talk to different language server executables.**
+  * Today's tendency of each editor needing some sort of "extension" or "plugin" developed for each language in part defeats [the whole idea](https://langserver.org/) of the Language Server **Protocol**.
+LSPService aims to solve that by centralizing and abstracting away the low level issues involved in leveraging language servers.
 * **On macOS, editors can be sandboxed and probably even be distributed via the App Store.**
 * In the future, LSPService could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
 * Even further down the road, running LSPService as an actual web service might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.